Frosty the Snowman (TV special): Plot

-When the temperature rises, Frosty fears he will melt unless he can get to the North Pole.
-The children suggest putting him on a train to get there and they parade through town on the way to the train station, shocking several townspeople including the traffic cop.
-Because they have no money for tickets, Hocus, Frosty, and Karen secretly board a northbound freight train's refrigerator car filled with ice cream and christmas cakes while Professor Hinkle follows them to reclaim the hat.
+However, the temperature begins to rise and Frosty fears that he will melt unless he can get to the North Pole.
+The children suggest putting him on a train to get there.
+They parade through town on the way to the train station, shocking several people including a traffic cop.
+Due to not having money for tickets, Frosty, Hocus and one of the children named Karen secretly board a freight train's refrigerator car.
+Unbeknownst to them, Hinkle who has discovered Hocus’ switch follows them by riding on the bottom of the caboose.